There’s something unique and oddly compelling about the first several chapters of your typical LitRPG. Unique, compelling, and…isolated.

 And a recent impulse buy has graced me with the most bizarrely timeless cover art I’ve ever seen.

-Continue reading “The 5 Most Futuristic Covers Of All Space-Time”
+Continue reading “The 5 Most Futuristic Covers Of All Space-Time”‘Tis the Season to Relax-y

-Continue reading “Running Around in Video Game Levels You’ve Completed Already For No Apparent Reason (and Then Also Looking at Maps)”
+Continue reading “‘Tis the Season to Relax-y”Running Around in Video Game Levels You’ve Completed Already For No Apparent Reason (and Then Also Looking at Maps)

 When people recommended the young adult novel Elatsoe to me, it was never as a quirky take on a fantasy world.
 That’s what it is, though: a modern America with spirit summoners, vicious vampires, and fairy children as its typical citizens.
 Magic is a known factor that makes travel convenient, complicates crime scenes, causes fantastical global warming.